 The $\delta_c$ parameters describe the progress of the firm in walking the learning curve of each skill, as well as the firm's ability to improve the cost effectiveness of skill development and operations, or the evolution of the market price for the task production under consideration ($\delta_c > 0$ determines an increase, i.e. a unit of quality-adjusted production increases through epochs, while $\delta_c < 0$ determines a decrease).
-Also, we introduce the element of \emph{error} as a shock conditioned on performance, implying that the economic impact of a low effectiveness is not only measured in terms of reduced output, but also in terms of an economic penalty triggered beyond a minimum performance threshold $t_{err} \in [0,1]$.
-This threshold can be interpreted in terms of quality control threshold or level of safety tolerance.

-In combination with $t_{err}$ we introduce the parameter $c_{err} \in [0,1]$, which defines the cost of error in terms of fraction of input units ($c_{err}$ may represent a variety of phenomena, including the cost of the necessary corrections, the cost of repair for eventual damages, a financial penalty, a reputation damage, or the cost of a product recall.
+Also, we introduce the element of error as a shock conditioned on performance, modeling the economic impact of a low performance not only in terms of reduced output, but also in terms of economic penalty triggered beyond a minimum performance threshold $t_{err} \in [0,1]$.
+This threshold can be interpreted as a quality control threshold, or a level of safety tolerance.
+In combination with $t_{err}$, we introduce the parameter $c_{err} \in [0,1]$, which defines the cost of error as a fraction of input in units ($c_{err}$).
+This represents a variety of phenomena, including the cost of the necessary corrections, the cost of repair for eventual damages, a financial penalty, a reputation damage, or the cost of a product recall.
 By combining these factors, when $(1 - \theta_{i,c,d,e}) \ge t_{err}$ we compute $err_{i,c,d,e} = (1 - \theta_{i,c,d,e})*c_{err}$, or $err_{i,c,d,e} = 0$ otherwise.
 Finally, the bottom-line economic utility is computed as $u_{i,c,d,e} = v_{i,c,d,e} - err_{i,c,d,e}$.